Kinggerm/GetOrganelle/README.md

 ## Instruction

-<b>What you actually need to do is just typing in one simple command as suggested in <a href="#recipes">Recipes</a ></b>.
-But you are still recommended to read the following introductions:
+<b>In most cases, what you actually need to do is just typing in one simple command as suggested in <a href="#recipes">Recipes</a ></b>.
+But you are still highly recommended to read the following minimal introductions:

 <b>Preparing Data</b>